 At hōlus, our goal to give you the purest CBD experience ever.
 That starts with transparency and care.
-If we didn’t trust our process, we wound’t be here today.
-If its going into your body, we want you to know what’s in it.
+If we didn’t trust our process, we wouldn’t be here today.
+If it’s going into your body, we want you to know what’s in it.

 In the end, listen to the company you are buying from.
 Are they talking about their testing or sharing how they go about their testing?
 Those companies that aren’t talking about it, should.
 If you want to dig deeper, look into your states testing standards and what “passes”.
 Keep in mind a manufacturer is not out to get you, but observe when something seems off, multiple third party testing facilities or if they don’t test for unknowns.
 Stay safe and be aware of what you are buying.